An extended community arts outreach program of the National League of American Pen Women*

 Although his poems were not generally well received by critics during his lifetime, his reputation grew after his death to the extent that by the end of the 19th century he had become one of the most beloved of all English poets.

-*which is itself an interpretation or perhaps a change that comes through extensive usage through the years (as happens more than one might suspect) of the original quote: "Call the world if you please 'The vale of soul-making."
+During its run, the Soul-Making Keats Literary Competition invited multifarious works that addressed soul-making in innovative and expanded expressions.
+Our purpose was to encourage, acknowledge, and award exceptional written works and we particularly appreciated creative struggles and efforts that reached and rose. *Which is itself an interpretation or perhaps a change that comes through extensive usage through the years (as happens more than one might suspect) of the original quote: “Call the world if you please ‘The vale of soul-making.'”
 (Letter to George and Georgiana Keats, 21 April (1819), in H. E. Rollins (ed.)
 Letters of John Keats (1958) vol.2)